evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 5. reader identification and capabilities can be requested,
 6. communication problems can be logged and analyzed.

-The idea behind this project was therefore not only academic.
-It was driven by the practical need for a reusable test controller during reader firmware development.
+This setup was important for the firmware side of the work because it gave me a reusable controller environment for reader development, not just an academic example.

 ## 2.3 What Is OSDP

-The Open Supervised Device Protocol, or OSDP, is an access-control communication standard maintained by the Security Industry Association.
-The SIA describes OSDP as an open standard that improves interoperability among access-control and security products and supports secure-channel operation with AES-128 protection.
-OSDP is used between a control panel and peripheral devices such as readers.
+OSDP, or Open Supervised Device Protocol, is an access-control standard from the Security Industry Association.
+It exists to make controller-reader communication open, interoperable, and more secure through features such as AES-128 secure channel.
+Compared with older interfaces, OSDP is bidirectional, lets you supervise devices, and supports richer control over a simple RS-485 link.

-In practical terms, OSDP gives the system several advantages over older one-way or lower-security interfaces:
+In practical terms, OSDP gives this project several advantages over older one-way interfaces:

 1. bidirectional communication,
 2. richer device control,